Unbundling the Banks: A How To Guide

 Can we apply this approach to risk management?
 Enumerating the components, classifying them and then finally trying to understand them?
 Some people have thought that yes we can

-Man in the street: How far are we in this process for understanding the components and processes of a typical bank?
+Man in the street: How far are we in the process for understanding the components and processes of a typical bank?

-Philosopher: Only as far as regulators have pushed for in order to identify and thus help manage some of the key risks.
+Philosopher: Only as far as regulators have pushed for this, in order to identify and, thus help manage, some of the key risks.

 Man in the street: This surely can’t be true, people must know what they are doing in a multi-trillion industry?